Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 OptionChainFlightThrottleAnalyzer.ipynb generates a 4D chart to model an option chain's Gamma trajectory.

 FinancialAnalysisReportGenerator.ipynb generates a table and charts to aid in measuring directional momentum for stocks.

+Crossover-Backtester.ipynb compares two trading stragies: a buy and hold approach and a EMA signal based procedure.